 I teach philosophy at MIT, working mainly in ethics, epistemology, and the philosophy of mind.
 I am the author of Practical Knowledge, Reasons without Rationalism, and Knowing Right From Wrong.

-You can read more about me at The Reading Lists and 3:AM, or listen to interviews here, here, here, and here, or see me in person at the Brooklyn Night of Philosophy and Ideas.
+You can read more about me at The Reading Lists and 3:AM, or listen to interviews here, here, here, here, and here.

 cv • bookshelf • ideas of imperfection • twitter